UnrealThingTriesCode/ATM/README.md

 # ATM

-My first C# project,
+My first C# project
 Made with VisualStudio 2022
 Using .NET 6

 TODO:
 - [ ] Save new pincode when changing the pincode via the main menu